HariSekhon/Nagios-Plugins/README.md

 Most plugins run with minimal dependencies for operational ease of use.
 Some plugins require Perl CPAN modules as mentioned above, and some of those under the legacy directory such as those that check 3ware/LSI raid controllers, SVN, VNC etc require external binaries to work, but the plugins will tell you if they are missing.
 Please see the respective vendor websites for 3ware, LSI etc to fetch those binaries and then re-run the plugins where needed.

+The check_puppet.rb plugin uses Puppet's native ruby libraries to parse the puppet config and as such will only be run where Puppet is properly installed.

 The check_logserver.py "Syslog to MySQL" plugin will need the Python MySQL module to be installed which you should be able to find via your package manager.
 If using RHEL/CentOS do:

 ```